 You act like Mary Poppins

-She boasted about being “practically perfect in every way,” and so do you.
-The difference is you’re a real human being, insecurities and all.
-“Insecurity can present in many ways and is often dependent on the underlying cause, and the person’s personality type.
-For example, people with narcissistic personality disorder tend to be insecure individuals, who present a ‘false self,’” neuropsychologist Rhonda Q. Freeman, PhD tells Reader’s Digest.
-“People with this disorder also have a hypersensitivity to any criticism, even if it’s benign,” she adds.
-This doesn’t mean that everyone who brags a bit is a narcissist, but it does mean your need to show off is hiding a insecurity that may be holding you back.
-Here are 10 ways you can brag without sounding like a jerk.
+She boasted about being "practically perfect in every way," and so do you.
+The difference is you're a real human being, insecurities and all.
+"Insecurity can present in many ways and is often dependent on the underlying cause, and the person's personality type.
+For example, people with narcissistic personality disorder tend to be insecure individuals, who present a 'false self,'" neuropsychologist Rhonda Q. Freeman, PhD tells Reader's Digest.
+"People with this disorder also have a hypersensitivity to any criticism, even if it's benign," she adds.
+This doesn't mean that everyone who brags a bit is a narcissist, but it does mean that your need to show off is hiding an insecurity that may be holding you back.
+If you brag in one of these 10 ways, you won't come off sounding like a jerk.